danilobellini/pyscanprev/examples/comparison.rst

 appends/adds/yields the first input (target variable value).
-That's somehow needed as any expression with ``prev`` has no meaning before there is a ``prev``, and that keeps the input iterable length equal to the output iterable length, besides being the behavior of scan implementations.
+That's somehow needed as any expression with ``prev`` has no meaning before there is a ``prev``, and that keeps the input iterable length equal to the output iterable length, besides being the behavior of other scan implementations.

 But how would we do that without this package?
 And with ``pyscanprev.scan``?
 Are there other scan implementations?

-.. _`README.rst`: ../README.rst

 Cumulative sum with list comprehension